FauthD/amlogic-u-boot-scripts/README.md

 (This is very much the same as with Armbian)
 ### s905_autoscript and emmc_autoscript
 At next power up, start_autoscript runs and either calls s905_autoscript (SD, USB), or emmc_autoscript.
-It looks up kernel boot parameter and device tree from uEnv.txt and loads them into memory.
+It looks up kernel boot parameter and device tree from uEnv.ini and loads them into memory.
 Kernel has a fixed name KERNEL.
-Finally it calls the booti command to start the kernel.
+Finally it calls the bootm command to start the kernel.

 ### boot.scr
-There is a boot.scr and boot.ini in the image, but it looks like they are not used.
+There is a boot.scr and boot.ini in the image, but it looks like they are not used for Amlogic.

+## Kernel format
+LE uses an Android image format that also contains the initrd in the same file.
+See below for more details.

 # CoreElec
 Uses 3 scripts:
 - aml_autoscript